matuzo/matuzoat/src/blog/2022/100daysof-day61.md

 }
 ```

 If the color mode in the OS is light, the color scheme of the document will be light.
 If the color mode is dark, the scheme will be dark.
 If you don't have a preference, `dark` might be used first because it comes first in the list, but I can't confirm that.
 On macOS at least, the document is always rendered in light mode when the color mode is “auto” in the OS, no matter the order of the values.
+It only changes when the operating system changes the mode automatically, as well.

 You can try it yourself on this page by changing the value from “normal” to `light`, `dark`, `light dark`, or `dark light` in this editable style element and adjusting the preference in your OS or in your Dev Tools settings.
 <style class="editable-style" contenteditable>html {